 |MATH 3090||Linear Algebra||4|

 |Select four additional mathematics courses at the 3000-level or above 3||12|

 |Total Credit Hours||35|

 Four additional mathematics courses at the 3000-level or above with the following provisos:

-is required of all mathematics majors who are not writing an Honors thesis within the department.
+The year-long Senior Seminar is required of all mathematics majors who are not writing an Honors thesis within the department.
 Students planning to graduate in December should begin this course in the fall of the preceding year.
-The Senior Seminar does not count towards the additional 3000 level math courses in the previous section
+The Senior Seminar does not count towards the additional 3000-level math courses in the previous section.

-Students considering a math major should arrange an appointment with the Director of the Major Program early in their program to get advice on course selection within the major.
+Students considering a math major should arrange an appointment with the department chair early in their program.
+They will be assigned a major advisor who will advise them on course selection within the major.
 The major program is designed to provide the student with a solid foundation during the first two years and provide for a variety of programs of study during the junior and senior years.
 A major program in mathematics can provide a background for both graduate study and work in a variety of areas of the mathematical sciences such as mathematics, applied mathematics, computer science, and statistics as well as provide preparation for professional schools such as law, medicine, and business.
-The major program should be designed as early as possible with the students goal in mind and with the help of the major advisor.
+The major program should be designed as early as possible with the student's goals in mind and with the help of the major advisor.